 The book listed criminals alphabetically by country to village affiliation.
 She had started with Fire Country first and was almost finished.
 Sakura never would of thought her country had so many wanted criminals let alone Konoha having so missing-nins.

 The worst she had come across so far was an S-class missing-nin named Orochimaru.
 The man had been a former student of the Sandaime and one of the legendary Sanin.
-He had been charged with crime against humanity for experimenting not only on enemy ninja and comrades but also on villager, adults and children alike.
-Yet, the things he was wanted for didn't endd there, the descriptions of some of the things he had done made her slightly sick.
+He had been charged with crimes against humanity for experimenting not only on enemy ninja and comrades but also on villagers, adults and children alike.
+Yet, the things he was wanted for didn't end there, the descriptions of some of the things he had done made her slightly sick.
 Thank Kami she had such a strong stomach and her teammates were too wrapped up in themselves to notice when her face had turned pale.

 Sakura hoped she would never have to run into that guy ever.
-Human experimentation aside, the fact that he like to regurgitate things like swords out of his mouth, used his tongue for a weapon and could summon snakes was more than enough to gross her out and give her the willies.
+Human experimentation aside, the fact that he liked to regurgitate things like swords out of his mouth, used his tongue for a weapon and could summon snakes was more than enough to gross her out and give her the willies.

 "ARGGHH!
 WHEN THE HECK IS HE GONNA SHOW UP!"